thejagadeesh/Cyclistic-bike-share-analysis/README.md

 11	January	39892
 12	February	21289
 ```
--- Calculate the number of rides taken by each group on each day of the week
+-- Calculate the number of rides taken by Members on each day of the week
 ```sql
 SELECT CASE
             WHEN day_of_week = 1 THEN 'Sunday'